Thimmarusu: Critical reception

 Praising the performance of various actors, Sangeetha Devi Dundoo of The Hindu wrote that "‘Thimmarusu’, the Telugu remake of the Kannada film ‘Birbal’, is tauter and leverages the strengths of its lead man, Satya Dev".
 The Indian Express called it a "convoluted thriller" and commented that "the storyline doesn’t always hold up or hold your interest all through as the narrative feels inconsistent and never fully satisfying.
 At times snail-paced and repetitive, the story takes its own sweet time to unfold".

 Writing for The Times of India, Sravan Vanaparthy stated: "Thimmarusu is an earnest attempt and thrills in most parts, but is otherwise let down by a contrived screenplay and a hurried climax" and gave a rating of three out of five.
 The Hans India too rated the film 3 out of 5 and wrote that "Satyadev's performance, Brahmaji's humor, story, and twists are major highlights of this film".
 A critic of Deccan Chronicle praised the film's cinematography, editing and music.
 He further added that the is a decent crime thriller with a unique backdrop and engrossing screenplay.

-Pinkvilla wrote that "With better writing, 'Thimmarusu' would have been a winner."